heungh/game-log-analysis/content/14_gamelog_collector/option3_fluentbit/index.en.md

 weight: 30
 ---

-# Fluent Bit Installation Guide for Ubuntu 20.04
+# Fluent Bit Installation Guide on Ubuntu 20.04

-Fluent Bit is a lightweight, high-performance log processor and forwarder that is part of the CNCF project.
-It can collect data from various sources and send it to multiple destinations with low memory usage and high throughput.
+Fluent Bit is a lightweight, high-performance log processor and forwarder that can collect data from various sources and send it to multiple destinations.
+It's a CNCF project that provides low memory usage and high throughput.

 ## Prerequisites

 - Ubuntu 20.04 LTS EC2 instance
 - Internet connection for package downloads
 - Appropriate IAM permissions for AWS services
-- Basic system administration knowledge

 ## System Information Check

-First, verify your system information:
+First, check the system information:

 ```bash
 # Check Ubuntu version